 The Rules

-The rules are designed primarily to promote safety, sportsmanship, self reliance and equality.
-Riders of the Transcontinental Race must abide by the ten simple rules at all times whilst racing and any rule infringements will be taken seriously by the organisers.
+The rules are designed primarily to promote safety, sportsmanship, self-reliance and equality.
+Riders of the Transcontinental Race must abide by the 10 simple rules at all times whilst racing and any rule infringements will be taken seriously by the organisers.
 Our founder Mike Hall developed what has become the 'Spirit of the Race', an ethos of fair play that all our riders aspire to.

 All riders must meet these 10 rules in order to be awarded a completion and finishing time for the Transcontinental.